The P0174 OBD-II error code is not manufacturer-specific, but rather a generic code that applies to various makes and models.

 What Does Code P0174 Mean?

 Diagnostic trouble code (DTC) P0174 stands for “System Too Lean (Bank 2).”
-The code indicates that your car’s computer has detected a lean running condition.
+It indicates that your car’s computer has detected a lean running condition.

-A lean condition is brought about by an imbalance in the air-fuel ratio due to either insufficient fuel or excessive air entering the engine.
-The bank 2 portion of the code indicates that the problem is concentrated on the side of the engine opposite the #1 cylinder.
+A lean condition is brought about by an imbalance in the air to fuel ratio due to either insufficient fuel (from, say, a weak fuel system) or excessive air entering the engine.
+The bank 2 portion indicates that the problem is concentrated on the side of the engine opposite the #1 cylinder.

-The error codes for lean conditions are P0171 and P0174.
+The error codes for these conditions are P0171 and P0174.
 The former is triggered when a lean condition occurs in cylinder bank 1, while P0174 appears when it occurs in cylinder bank 2.
+Note that it’s possible to register trouble codes P0171 and P0174 in certain circumstances.

-Even though the Engine Control Module (ECM) is built to be able to bring a lean condition back to normal, it can only do so up to a certain extent, thus the P0174 code may be needed to alert the user to resolve this issue.
+Even though the powertrain control module (PCM) is built to be able to bring a lean bank 2 condition back to normal, it can only do so up to a certain extent, thus the P0174 code may be needed to alert the user to resolve this issue.

 What Causes the P0174 Code?